 2. The capability of employees can be further enhanced by effective HR and management processes, many of which depend on, or can be enhanced by, employee voice.

-3. Employee voice does not just help develop individual employee capability, but also the employees’ engagement, and retention within the organisation.
+3. Employee voice does not just help develop individual employee capability, but also the employees’ engagement, and retention within the organization.

-4. The organisation misses out from a lack of employee voice.
+4. The organization misses out from a lack of employee voice.

-Organisations do not compete just upon the basis of their employees but on the way these employees work together in teams, networks and communities, ie based upon their employees’ social capital, not just each individual’s human capital.
-Sharing of information through employee voice helps people connect over content they find interesting and to form communities of interest, helping to generate new knowledge.
-It also helps people identify others with similar interests and passions and to form ‘propersonal’ (professional and personal) relationships with these other individuals.
-However to generate these benefits, employee voice really needs to be a social voice as well i.e. it must not just be an upwards flow to complement management’s downwards cascade but it should also be truly distributed across the whole organisation, with the bulk of the organisation participating, and each employee able to raise relevant issues with the CEO almost as easily as to the person working next to them.
+However, to generate these benefits, employee voice really needs to be a social voice as well i.e. it must not just be an upwards flow to complement management’s downwards cascade but it should also be truly distributed across the whole organisation, with the bulk of the organization participating, and each employee able to raise relevant issues with the CEO almost as easily as to the person working next to them.

-5. Employee voice articulates and helps shape an organisation’s culture and is a major enabler to cultural change.
+5. Employee voice articulates and helps shape an organization’s culture and is a major enabler to cultural change.